 The Delia Online Cookery School: Another festive recipe is Christmas Stollen which you can watch being made in our video.
 Just click the recipe image to play.

 This recipe is from Delia's Happy Christmas.
 Makes 6 350ml jars (recipe can be halved if preferred).
 Scroll to the bottom of the Method to see questions Lindsey has answered on this recipe

 All you do is combine all the ingredients, except for the brandy, in a large mixing bowl, stirring them and mixing them together very thoroughly indeed.

 As it cools, stir it from time to time; the fat will coagulate and, instead of it being in tiny shreds, it will encase all the other ingredients.
-When the mincemeat is quite cold, stir well again, adding the brandy.
-Pack in jars that have been sterilised (see below).
+When the mincemeat is quite cold, stir in the brandy.
+Pack in sterilised jars (see below).
 When filled, cover with waxed discs and seal.
-The mincemeat will keep for ages in a cool, dark cupboard - I have kept it for up to 3 years.
-Vegetarian can make this mincemeat happily, using vegetarian suet.
-And if you don't want the full quantity, make half.
+It will keep in a cool, dark cupboard indefinitely, (I have kept it for up to 3 years), but I think it is best eaten within a year of making.

 NOTE: To sterilise jars, wash the jars and lids in warm soapy water, rinse well, then dry thoroughly with a clean tea cloth, place them on a baking tray and pop into a medium oven, gas mark 4, 350°F, 180°C, for 5 minutes.

 Making a vegetarian version of Christmas Mincemeat

 I completely forgot to add the brandy and now the mincemeat is all stored - what should I do?